vgaka/tfac_job_sheet/README.md

-# tfac_job_sheet
+# extract data from tfac sheet
-extract table from job sheet of tfac
+create array by extract noly data from tfac job sheet